 When breaches occur, customary responses focus on restoring social harmony — this can include compensation, acknowledgements, ceremonies and negotiated duties to care for Country.

-Customary law can be adapted in contemporary contexts without losing its core values.
-For example, community meetings convened under customary principles can feed into formal native title processes or Indigenous Land Use Agreements, allowing cultural legitimacy and legal certainty to coexist.
+Customary practices can be adapted for contemporary governance without losing core values.
+Community meetings held under customary principles can feed into formal native title processes or Indigenous Land Use Agreements (ILUAs), enabling cultural legitimacy and legal certainty to coexist — but doing this well requires mutual respect, clear process design and adequate resourcing.

 Case Study: Ali Curung’s “Two Ways” Approach

-In Ali Curung (Northern Territory), the “Two Ways” model visually represents how Yapa (Aboriginal) and Kardiya (non‑Aboriginal) dispute resolution processes can operate together.
-The painting “Two Ways: Yapa and Kardiya Ways” depicts community organisations, Elders and Traditional Owners working alongside government or service bodies to resolve disputes, with Elders providing cultural legitimacy to outcomes.
+In Ali Curung (Northern Territory), the “Two Ways” model visually represents how Yapa (Aboriginal) and Kardiya (non‑Aboriginal) dispute resolution pathways can operate side by side.
+The painting “Two Ways: Yapa and Kardiya Ways” depicts community organisations, Elders and Traditional Owners working alongside government and service bodies to resolve disputes, with Elders providing cultural legitimacy to outcomes.

-The Ali Curung example shows that customary law principles — connection to Country, kinship decision‑making and restorative practices — can be combined with procedural elements from Western systems to create locally appropriate dispute resolution processes that serve both cultural and legal aims.
+The Ali Curung example shows that customary principles — connection to Country, kinship decision‑making and restorative practices — can be combined with procedural elements from Western systems to create locally appropriate dispute resolution processes that serve both cultural and legal aims.
+(Note: “Kardiya” is a regional term commonly used to refer to non‑Aboriginal people in some Central Australian contexts.)

 “The left side of the painting represents the Yapa [Aboriginal] dispute resolution process.
 Community organisations are represented by three circles arching over the one larger centre circle, representing a community meeting.
 The two bottom circles represent Elders and Traditional Owners.
 These two groups act as adjudicators and provide legitimacy to the decision-making processes.”